QingZ11/nebula-website/content/en/posts/review-on-graph-databases/index.md

 #### Native graph processing

-A graph database has native processing capabilities if it exhibits a property called [**index-free adjacency**](https://en.wikipedia.org/wiki/Graph_database)**.**<br />**<br />A database engine that utilizes index-free adjacency is one in which each node maintains direct reference to its adjacent nodes and each node will therefore act as a micro-index for other nearby nodes, which is much cheaper than using global indexes.
+A graph database has native processing capabilities if it exhibits a property called [**index-free adjacency**](https://en.wikipedia.org/wiki/Graph_database).
+A database engine that utilizes index-free adjacency is one in which each node maintains direct reference to its adjacent nodes and each node will therefore act as a micro-index for other nearby nodes, which is much cheaper than using global indexes.
 It means that query times are independent of the total size of the graph, and are instead simply proportional to the amount of the graph searched.

 In simple word, index-lookups could be O(logN) in algorithmic complexity versus O(1) for lookup immediately from key-value relationship and traverse m steps.